Ultimate Guide to Calendula Flower: Uses, Nutrition & More

 - Oils (cuticles, hair, etc.)

-The healing and soothing properties of the flower are not just topical but you can be consumed them directly as well.
-This is why calendula is also processed into tinctures, teas, and capsules.
-The healing and calming properties of the plant are, in these products, claimed in these products to help the skin resist signs of aging, calm irritated skin, and promote a “radiant or dewy-fresh” look.
+The healing and soothing properties of the flower are not just topical but you can consume them directly as well.
+This is why you'll find calendula in tinctures, teas, and capsules.
+The healing and calming properties of the plant could help the skin resist signs of aging, calm irritated skin, and promote a “radiant or dewy-fresh” look.

-Our team has spent years searching for ingredients like calendula flowers that are backed by research and have historical evidence of working to fuel our healthiest selves.
-That’s why we use calendula flowers in our OLIPOP sparkling tonics.
+Our team has spent years searching for research-backed ingredients like calendula flowers that have historical evidence of working to fuel our healthiest selves.
+That’s why we use calendula flowers in our OLIPOP sparkling tonics!

 - United States Department of Agriculture.
 (2016, May).
 Weed Risk Assessment for Calendula arvensis L. (Asteraceae) – Field marigold. https://www.aphis.usda.gov/plant_health/plant_pest_info/weeds/downloads/wra/Calendula-arvensis.pdf

 - Cervoni, B. (2020, June 14).
 The Health Benefits of Calendula.
 Verywell Health. https://www.verywellhealth.com/health-benefits-of-calendula-4582641